nopSolutions/nopCommerce-Docs/en/developer/tutorials/appsettings-json-file.md

 ### AzureBlobConfig

-We can use *Azure Blob Storage* to store blob data. nopCommerce already has a feature integrated for that, we just need to set the following information correctly to use/enable this feature.
+We can use *Azure Blob Storage* to store blob data. nopCommerce already has a feature integrated for that, we just need to set the following information correctly to use this feature.
 Values for these settings can be obtained for *Azure* while you create the storage account.

 * **ConnectionString** This setting expects a string value.
 Here you need to add your `AzureBlobStorage` connection string
 * **ContainerName** Value for this setting is also of type string.
 In this setting, we set the container name for *Azure BLOB storage*.